ManiVaultStudio/ParallelCoordinatesPlugin/README.md

 - Option to color lines based on values from one dimension

 ## Known bugs
-- After resizing, a selction will not be highlighted anymore
+- After resizing, a selection will not be highlighted anymore